github/docs/content/codespaces/developing-in-codespaces/using-github-codespaces-in-your-jetbrains-ide.md

 ### JetBrains Gateway

-An easy way to install and update the JetBrains Gateway is from the JetBrains Toolbox application.
+You can install and update the JetBrains Gateway from the JetBrains Toolbox application.

 1. Download and install the [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app).
 1. Open the JetBrains Toolbox.